BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !shop("Berry Emporium (5 Badges)", ["Oran Berry", "Pecha Berry", "Rawst Berry", "Chesto Berry", "Cheri Berry", "Aspear Berry", "Sitrus Berry"])

 Next, head to the basement of Chrisola hotel.
-Surf to the dark patch in the water at night and use a GourmetTreat to get **Totodile**!
+Surf to the dark patch in the water at night and use a Gourmet Treat to get **Totodile**!
 Also, grab the *Water Stone*.

 There are also a couple new items in the AP shop.